kailinc/ga-react/react-web-dev-udemy-study/README.md

 ### Manual Data Binding

 -   JSX does not have data binding

--
+### Picking an Option